Mustangs 4 Us

 Regardless of the reason, the reality is that the adopter failed to make a real commitment to the animal, and did not choose to seek - and if necessary, budget to pay for - appropriate help.

-But training?
-No - and at 8 or 10 or 12 years it is no longer a matter of "potential."
+At 8 or 10 or 12 years it is no longer a matter of "potential."
 Most horses that age are seasoned animals in their prime.

-But in today's market, people looking for a green or untrained horse have a choice: They can choose from a huge pool of healthy "blank slate" youngsters with their lives ahead of them.
+In today's market, people looking for a green or untrained horse have a choice: They can choose from a huge pool of healthy "blank slate" youngsters with their lives ahead of them.
 Or, there are these older horses - animals who may already have spent half their lives, and may have suffered neglect in the hoof care and nutritional departments.
 Both types of horses will need equal amounts of training - which would you choose?

 WHAT'S WRONG WITH A PASTURE ORNAMENT?